Harvest Now, Decrypt Later

 But enough to keep going.

-So perhaps the real movement is not that we are decrypting truth as much as truth is decrypting us.
+So perhaps the real movement is not simply that we decrypt truth.

 It is loosening what is rigid.